ferrettim/nerdylegion/README.md

-# Nerdy Legion
+# Nerdy Legion CMS

-The following code base runs the [Nerdy Legion Podcast Network](https://nerdylegion.com) and is available for use under the MIT license (see below for terms).
+The following code base runs the [Nerdy Legion Podcast Network](https://nerdylegion.com) and is available for use under the [GPL 3.0 License](https://opensource.org/licenses/GPL-3.0).

-NerdyLegion is a simple CRM created for podcast networks to make it easy to begin publishing content with little to no setup.
-It supports multiple podcasts, multiple users, and provides end users with tons of relevant information.
-The code is under constant development and new features are constantly being added.
+Nerdy Legion CMS is a simple content management system created for podcast networks to make it easy to begin publishing content with little setup.
+It supports multiple podcasts, multiple users, is almost completely modular and provides end users with tons of relevant show and episode information.
+The code is under constant development and new features are added on a weekly basis.

 ## Requirements:

 * Ruby 2.4.0
-* Ruby On Rails 5.1+
+* Ruby On Rails 5.2.1+
 * Postgres/Redis/Sidekiq
-* Web Host/NGINX
+* Web host with NGINX
 * Digital Ocean (for podcast and image hosting)

 ## Roadmap: